StarkArk/Tailored_Tails/README.md

 - There are only 71 'Bloodhound' entries and the model was trained on a total 206,816 registrations.
 Perhaps there were not enough entries to pick up a distinct pattern.
 - The 'Bloodhound' could share common traits with other more prevalent Breeds.
-- The owner profiles for those who licensed a 'Bloodhound' could be diverse and the model may not be able to find a distinquishable pattern in it.
+- The owner profiles for those who licensed a 'Bloodhound' could be diverse and the model may not be able to find a distinquishable pattern in them.

 ## Additional Visualizations to Explore